jcoo092/jcoo092.github.io/content/posts/OWASPJuiceShopDeployingSecuring/Six/index.md

 It turns out that, most of the way through the main.js file, they list all the paths for the pages on the domain.
 The name of the relevant JS component is obfuscated, but, of course, they can't actually obfuscate the name of the path without breaking things.

-{{< figure src="score-board_path_in_source.png" title="The path to the score board, right there in the source code." alt="A screenshot of some of the OWASP Juice Shop's source code, showing that the path to the score board is hard-coded in client-side Javscript." >}}
+{{< figure src="score-board_path_in_source.png" title="The path to the score board, right there in the source code." alt="A screenshot of some of the OWASP Juice Shop's source code, showing that the path to the score board is hard-coded in client-side Javascript." >}}

 The score board lists all sorts of challenges, with an estimated difficulty rating for each.
 For the time being, I'll focus only on challenges rated from 1-3, as higher challenges are either potentially beyond my skills and/or will take significantly more effort than I can be bothered with right now to achieve.
 I'll include all the categories, though, since I don't think there's any one particular thing I'm especially good at.